 Winter is coming and it doesn’t look like the rain will stop anytime soon, but we’re still dancing as Exit 15 dancer Olwyn Lyons kicks off a new series of energetic creative dance workshops with young people in the After School Club for ages 7 – 10.

 SAMUEL BECKETT CIVIC CAMPUS, BALLYOGAN

-TUESDAYS: 24 September to 3 December (No class on Tuesday 12 November) TIME: 2.30 – 3.45pm Put a spring in your step – come along and dance to all kinds of music, get creative and stay active with this, weekly dance class for people ages 50+.
-The class is free of charge with no experience necessary.
+TUESDAYS: 24 September to 3 December (No class on Tuesday 12 November) TIME: 2.30 – 3.45pm Put a spring in your step – come along and dance to all kinds of music.
+Creative, energising and fun, this weekly dance class will help you maintain strength, coordination and fitness.
+The class is free of charge, no experience necessary.
 Wear loose comfortable clothing and rubber soled shoes, all welcome!

 AND JUST TO LET YOU KNOW…